SIG Volunteer Leadership Handbook

 Maximum = Any additional meetings must first be discussed with BOD Liaisons and then approved by BOD; the expense must be included in the approved budget.

 Minimum = Maintain (a) Editorial Review Committee (reviews Perspectives content) and (b) Professional Development Committee (identifies and develops Perspectives content and other CE activities as appropriate).

 Maximum = Add subcommittees or ad hoc committees per approval of the BOD as per standard operating procedure; each must have an ex officio.

 Minimum = Hold one annual affiliates meeting at the ASHA Convention or other conference where it is likely that many affiliates will be in attendance; if scheduled outside the ASHA Convention, the ex officio or other National Office staff member must be in attendance per Association operating procedures.
 A Web-based affiliates meeting can be scheduled if Association support and infrastructure are available (i.e., capacity, format, technology may vary).

-Maximum = Hold additional meetings only with approval from the monitoring vice presidents, appropriate chief staff officers, chief executive officer (CEO), and vice president for Finance if funding is unnecessary.
+Maximum = Hold additional meetings only with approval from the BOD liaisons, appropriate chief staff officers, chief executive officer (CEO), and vice president for Finance if funding is unnecessary.
 If additional funding is necessary, approval from the BOD is required.

-Each SIG is responsible for submitting an updated budget each spring that reflects revenues and expenses related to the SIG's planned and approved activities.
+Each SIG is responsible for submitting an updated worksheet each spring that reflects expenses related to the SIG's planned and approved activities.

 SIG Work Plan

 Each SIG is responsible for developing a work plan that complements the Association's strategic plan.
-They work in collaboration with other boards and staff, as appropriate, to ensure the group and the Association are working in synchrony.
-Annual reports must include updates of progress toward activities enumerated in the work plan.
+They work in collaboration with other boards and staff, as appropriate, to ensure the SIG and the Association are working in synchrony.
+Annual reports must include quarterly and final updates detailing progress toward activities enumerated in the work plan.